rootstrap/react-native-use-styles/README.md

 You can define constants in your global or namespaced styles that will be available to reuse with the `$` prefix.

-There are plenty more things you can do with useStyles, learn more in [User Guide](USER_GUIDE.md)

 ### Computed and Dynamic styles

 #### Computed styles: